dimitri-shvorob/octopus-solis/readme.md

 * gets usage data from Octopus API, saving daily Parquet files to a subfolder
 * combines Octopus and Solis data
 * makes additional calculations
-* produced output in CSV and Parquet formats
+* saves output to CSV and Parquet formats

-You can use the code to fetch own Octopus usage data.
+You can use the code to fetch own Octopus usage data and, optionally, combine it with daily generation data from a different source.
+* Delete contents of `data octopus` folder.
+(Nah, I don't really care about sharing own energy-usage data with the world).
 * Get your Octopus account number, starting with A.
-* Sign up for Octopus Energy developer account and obtain your API key.
+* Sign up for Octopus developer account and obtain your API key.
 * Enter the account number in `secrets SAMPLE.json`, renaming the file to `secrets.json`.
 * Run script `1 get octopus_account_info.py`, after modifying PATH.
 * Examine `octopus_account_info.json` and locate your meters' MPAN/MPRN codes and serial numbers.
-* Modify API endpoint URLS - embedding MPAN/MPRN codes and serial numbers - in `secrets.json`.
+* Modify API endpoint URLS - embedding the MPAN/MPRN codes and serial numbers - in `secrets.json`.
 * Modify `octopus_tariffs.json` to reflect your tariff history.
-* Run `2 get octopus usage data.py`, after modifying PATH and the date range around line 13.
+* Run `2 get octopus usage data.py`, modifying PATH and the date range around line 13.
 * Modify `data solis.csv`, recording generation data or zeroes.
 * Run `3 process data.py`, after modifying PATH.
+The script will do daily calculations starting from the earliest date with Octopus data and ending with the earlier of the latest date with Octopus data and the latest date with Solis data.
 * Examine `OUTPUT data octopus and solis wide.csv`

 (Note: For me, `octopus_account_info.json` has two meters for both electricity and gas, although I have only one meter for each.
 I picked the right ones to use by trial and error).